spratt/Code-Review/README.md

 Code Review comprises three major components:

 * The "server" is a Python/Bottle/uWSGI server.
-It does very little work, mostly acting as an interface to a Redis data structure server.
+It does very little work, mostly acting as an interface to the SQL database.
 * The "client" is the web front end, running in a user's browser.
 It displays and allows editing text with CodeMirror.
 Several common web libraries, including jQuery and Bootstrap, make coding the user interface easier.